cloudevents/spec/discovery.md

 ## Overview

-The goal of the CloudDiscovery API is to enable connections between consumers of events and Event producers to facilitate the creation of CloudSubscriptions.
+The goal of the CloudDiscovery API is to enable connections between consumers of events and Event producers to facilitate the creation of a CloudSubscription.
 Note that whether an Event producer is a single entity, an aggregator/broker of multiple event producers, or an intermediary is an implementation detail of the producer and does not change how an event consumer interacts with a specification compliant producer.